josephbreiting/usr-w610/README.md

 ## Issues

-Need to add support for server/client detection, only detects tcp servers propperly.
+Need to add support for server/client detection, only detects tcp servers properly.
 Should only provide socat command for server only.